mattvonrocketstein/elixir-microservice-architecture/README.md

 [command/query responsibility separation](#).
 The data flow is like this:

 1. work is accepted via http POST on a web API
-2. work is pushed onto a queue (Redis)
+1. work is pushed onto a queue (Redis)
-3. client is given a callback id, where they may check whether work is completed or not
+1. client is given a callback id, where they may check whether work is completed or not
-4. pending work is popped from queue by workers
+1. pending work is popped from queue by workers
-5. work is completed and result is written by worker to storage, with a TTL
+1. work is completed and result is written by worker to storage, with a TTL
-6. (optional) given callback ID previously, client may retrieve completed work within TTL
+1. (optional) given callback ID previously, client may retrieve completed work within TTL

+## Clustering

 Additionally, this architectural skeleton features a lightweight, self-contained approach for automatic registration & clustering of the workers (elixir nodes).